Aloo Matar – Weekday Comfort

-Nothing fancy today – just some simple, homely but utterly comforting Aloo Matar or Potatoes & Peas Curry with steamed rice.
+Nothing fancy today – just some simple, homely but utterly comforting Aloo Matar or Potatoes & Peas Curry from the rustic and hearty Punjabi Cuisine with steamed rice.
 You know I’m not a huge fan of fancy shmancy food for weekdays and this morning I woke up especially craving soupy warmth of shorba.

 2 medium potatoes, peeled and cut into 1 inch cubes (almost 2+1/2 cups)